-8.1 In carrying out the parish council community governance review, the Council must follow the requirements laid down in the Local Government and Involvement in Public Health Act 2007.
-It must also pay heed to the joint guidance on community governance reviews published by the Department of Communities and Local Government and Local Government Boundary Commission for England.

-8.2 The Council will implement any changes by making a reorganisation of community governance order.
+- 8.1 In carrying out the parish council community governance review, the Council must follow the requirements laid down in the Local Government and Involvement in Public Health Act 2007.
+It must also pay heed to the joint guidance on community governance reviews published by the Department of Communities and Local Government and Local Government Boundary Commission for England in March 2010. - 8.2 The Council will implement any changes by making a Reorganisation of Community Governance Order.